JupiterOne/sdk/README.md

 ## Introduction

-Integrating with JupiterOne may take one these paths:
+Integrating with JupiterOne may take one of these paths:

 1. A command line script (sh, bash, zsh, etc.) using the [JupiterOne CLI tool][2] to easily query/create/update/delete entities and relationships in